Snowy egret in exhibit

 More Information

-Although their population dropped significantly in the 19th century due to hunting, the population has rebounded thanks to various hunting restrictions, such as the Migratory Bird Treaty Act.
+• Their populations dropped significantly in the 19th century due to hunting.
+However, the population has rebounded due to the Migratory Bird Treaty Act of 1918, which restricted hunting.

 Animal Care staff working with seal